areejalrahimi1/sales_customer_analytics_powerbi/README.md

-# Sales & Customer Analytics Project
+# End-to-End Sales and Customer Insights Analytics Project

 ## Overview
 This project is an end-to-end Power BI business intelligence project designed to analyze sales performance, profitability, and customer satisfaction.